 28 U.S.C. § 1782 is a fast-moving area.
-Since the Supreme Court's 2022 decision in ZF Automotive, federal courts have spent two years working out exactly where the new line falls — especially for arbitration — and a notable wave of appellate rulings landed in 2024 and 2025.
+Since the Supreme Court's 2022 decision in ZF Automotive, federal courts have spent two years working out exactly where the new line falls — especially for arbitration — and a steady wave of appellate rulings has landed from 2024 into 2026.
 This is a plain-English roundup of the developments that matter.

 Quick refresher: what ZF Automotive decided